UMAprotocol/UMIPs/UMIPs/umip-newcontract.md

 # Security considerations

 Please see the individual PRs for details on how each affects the security of the UMA ecosystem.
-This repo will be audited by OpenZeppelin, and the audit report will be made available [here](https://docs.umaproject.org/uma/index.html).
+This repo has been audited by OpenZeppelin, and the final audit report will be made available [here](https://docs.umaproject.org/uma/index.html).

-Anyone deploying a new priceless token contract should take care to parameterize the contract appropriately to avoid the loss of funds for synthetic token holders.
+Anyone deploying a new priceless token contract should take care to parameterize the contract appropriately to avoid the loss of funds for users.
 Additionally, the contract deployer should ensure that there is a network of liquidators and disputers ready to perform the services necessary to keep the contract solvent.

 If approved, this would be the first contract factory registered with the DVM on mainnet.
-Although extensive security reviews indicate that the factory contract poses no threat to ecosystem security, registration should only be provisional and usage should be limited.
-$UMA-holders should evaluate the health and solvency of token contracts deployed from this factory contract and contemplate de-registering this factory if any contract counterparty security holes are identified, or if the aggregate amount of user funds at risk in token contracts deployed from this factory exceeds 1M dai before July 1, 2020.
+Although extensive security reviews indicate that the factory contract poses no threat to ecosystem security, registration should be provisional and usage should be limited. $UMA-holders should evaluate the health and solvency of token contracts deployed from this factory contract and contemplate de-registering this factory if contract security holes are identified, or if the aggregate amount of user funds at risk in token contracts deployed from this factory exceeds 1M dai before July 1, 2020.
+However, the ultimate responsibility for ensuring user safety is the users themselves and $UMA holders are not expected to safeguard the circumstances around every token contract deployed from this factory, such as third party promotional efforts, contract parameterization, user knowledge, etc.

-Additional identifiers should not be registered for use with this factory contract or the DVM until a solvent and functioning synthetic token contract is on mainnet for at least 30 days.
+It is suggested that additional identifiers not be registered for use with this token factory until a solvent and functioning synthetic token contract is on mainnet for at least 30 days.